 A warm welcome to our Hotspur Thrive page

 This page will be updated weekly with ways you can stay connected and embrace the Thrive Approach at home.
 Some of the activities and resources are from other sources, but all embody the warm-hearted, accepting and relational principles of how we use Thrive at Hotspur.

-Resources from the previous closure period in 2020 can all be found underneath.
+Activities from the previous closure period in 2020 can all be found underneath.
 These are still useful ideas to help all of our families as we find ourselves learning away from school.
 When we are in school and all our children are taking part in Thrive activities, repetition of positive relational experiences is the key to success, so if you tried an idea last time and enjoyed it - enjoy it together again.